Alpine-DAV/ascent/src/docs/sphinx/Actions/Queries.rst

     file_name: "saved_by_name_with_selection"

-Finally, you can save only a set of expressions by means of a selector list:
+Finally, you can save only a subset of expressions using a list:

 .. code-block:: yaml